 Another set of questions that elder law answers have to do with state benefits for senior citizens – particularly Medicaid.
 Common questions in this area are usually about qualifications for Medicaid and the level of benefits due.
 These are questions that are adequately addressed by elder care law, with the help of an elder law attorney.

 Still, another set of questions that elder law answers have to do with nursing homes and assisted living facilities – questions about finding the right home for themselves or a loved one, questions about being financially exploited by a nursing home, questions about nursing home neglect, and so on – the list is long.
 Almost all of these are questions can be answered through Florida elder care law.

 Lastly, elder law answers questions about employment (and employment discrimination) of senior citizens and questions regarding work-related benefits – like pensions and other retirement benefits – too.
 While these are legal questions that are addressed by other branches of law – like labor law – they also fall into the domain of elder care law since they almost exclusively affect senior citizens.

-You can get elder law answers via a free telephone consultation anytime, day or night, by calling our office or call us to set up an in person free telephone consultation.
+You can get elder law answers via a free telephone consultation anytime, day or night, by calling our office or call us to set up a free telephone consultation.
 To find out how, visit our contact page.

 We have many other articles with information on elder laws, Medicaid eligibility, and estate planning.
 You can find them in our Free Article Index.